-Designation of support and revenue: Revenue from the U.S. or foreign governments and from international organizations such as the United Nations, The Global Fund and The World Bank, is classified under public support and revenue.
-Revenue from individuals, parishes and dioceses, as well as non-governmental organizations, foundations and corporations is classified under private support and revenue.
+Designation of revenue: Support from the U.S. or foreign governments and from international organizations such as the United Nations, The Global Fund and The World Bank, is classified under public revenue.
+Revenue from individuals, parishes and dioceses, as well as non-governmental organizations, foundations and corporations is classified under private revenue.